sourcearchives/xkcd/docs/scripts.md

 # <i>xkcd</i> archive &ndash;&nbsp;scripts

-There are shell scripts in the [`/scripts/`](../scripts/) directory that automate some tedious tasks.
+There are Unix shell scripts in the [`/scripts/`](../scripts/) directory that automate some tedious tasks.